AhmedElsherbini/Bakta_stats/README.md

 Just type this command and you will get the Excel sheet in the same folder of your txt files.

+-i / --input is your path to the directory of txt files

 ```python
  python bakta_stats.py -i ./txt
 ```